The official gemstone of South Dakota is actually the

 multicoloured rock, Fairburn Agate, but the official mineral stone

-with a more spherical shape.
+more spherical shape.

 In Black Hills National Forest, south of Custer, Rose Quartz has

 been found in plentiful supply.
 Mining is no longer in operation

 there, but the southern Black Hills have brought vast quantities of

 Rose Quartz to us and made it one of the best-known gemstones of

 the world over the years.

 It is, in fact, more abundant in South Dakota than it is